 Definition of Hiatal Hernia

-Hiatal hernia is known as diaphragmatic breakdown
+Hiatal hernia is also known as hiatus hernia.

-When a hiatal hernia occurs, a portion or all of the stomach passes from the abdominal cavity through the hiatus of the diaphragm, intrathoracic.
+Hiatal hernia occurs when a portion of the stomach protrudes through the hiatus of the diaphragm into the thoracic cavity.

-Classification of various forms of hiatal hernias
+Classification of hiatal hernia

 Pathophysiology of Hiatal Hernia

-Origin of a hiatal hernia
+Origin of hiatal hernia

 Symptoms of Hiatal Hernia

-Complaints by type of hernia
+Complaints based on the type of hernia